ajylee/gpaw-rtxs/doc/install/BGP/performance.rst

 where *<mapping>* can be one of the canonical BG/P mappings (permutations of XYZT with T at the beginning or end) or a mapfile.

-Lastly, it is important to note that GPAW code orders the MPI tasks as follows::
+Lastly, it is important to note that GPAW orders the MPI tasks as follows::

    Z, Y, X, bands, kpoints, and spins.

 A list of mappings is provided below.
-Although the list is intended to be comprehensive, there are likely other compatible mappings that are await discovert.
+Note that this list is not exhaustive.
+The contraint on the mapping comes from the value of *B*; only *one* of these constraints must be true:

+1) The last dimension in the canonical BG/P mapping equals the value of *B*.

+#) For canonical BG/P mappings which end in T, the product of T and the
+last cartesian dimension in the mapping equals *B*.

+#) If a canonical mapping is not suitable, the ``tools/mapfile.py``
+can be used to generate a mapfile that satisfies

 B = 2
 --------